COVID-19 Information and Resources

 To register at the sites in Kent and Auburn (open to everyone 12+ years): yourcovidvaccine.kingcounty.gov.

-Take these actions to help control the pandemic.
+Take these actions to help control the pandemic and support a safe reopening.

 King County COVID-19 Call Centers